The Last Blade Soundtrack (Neo Geo CD)

 A golf simulator really isn’t the kind of game you’d expect to find in arcades – but that didn’t stop developer Nazca (of Metal Slug fame).
 They managed to produce one of the more accessible, fast-paced golf games in Neo Turf Masters.
-Takushi Hiyamuta’s soundtrack can make a similar claim of standing out from the crowd.
+Takushi Hiyamuta’s soundtrack can make a similar claim to standing out from the crowd.
 Most golf titles go with easy listening music that unobtrusively noodles away in the background – one of the easiest kinds of game score to simply phone in.
 Hiyamuta chooses the same style of music but shows how great such a soundtrack can be when treated with utmost care.
 If Steely Dan had ever written game music, it would probably sound like Neo Turf Masters.

 Yes, there’s an inherent cheesiness to this kind of velvety smooth jazz – but there’s also no denying that these compositions never meander or merely mark time like so many of their competitors in the same genre.
 Hiyamuta constantly delivers plenty of musical substance and strong, lengthy melodies.
 “Fuyijama Oriental Golf Club – Japan” sets the template with an upbeat solo piano introduction before saxophone and electric guitar trade off increasingly agitated lines that lead into a surprisingly ardent declaration of intent from the guitar.
 Indeed, as laid-back as this music might be, Hiyamuta’s compositions are rich enough that he can develop them with confidence as they rise and fall organically.
-Also, listen to his supple, creative bass lines – it’s practically another solo instrument, adding not just taut rhythmic support that keeps the music grooving but also melodic counterpoint.
+Also, listen to his supple, creative bass – it’s practically another solo instrument, adding both taut rhythmic support that keeps the music grooving and melodic counterpoint.

 The remaining cues vary this template in different ways, each time successfully.
 “Baden National Golf Course – Germany” evokes images of tropical beaches with its hand percussion and feathery female vocals – not necessarily appropriate underscoring for the location at hand, but all the more charming thanks to its warm melody hooks.
-“Grand Canyon Golf Course – USA” is the soundtrack’s brashest, most buoyant composition, filled with 80s synth fanfares and more pressing, rock-inspired percussion.
+“Grand Canyon Golf Course – USA” is the soundtrack’s brashest, most buoyant composition, filled with 80s synth fanfares and pressing, rock-inspired percussion.
 There are hints of Philly soul on “Blue Lagoon Golf Course – Australia” – again, not exactly geographically topical music, but it’s another skilfully implemented twist to Hiyamuta’s buttery musical approach.
 Also, the silvery, soothing synth lead propelled upwards by swirling strings during the cue’s B section makes for a fitting conclusion to this most delectable soundtrack.

 Samurai Shodown III: Blades of Blood Soundtrack (Neo Geo CD)